 Congratulations.
 Telegram on all your devices should now:

-If you followed step 7 but decided to sync up an empty contact list, you can now manually add contacts using the Telegram Desktop / Web.
+If you followed step 7 but decided to sync up an empty contact list, you can now manually add contacts using Telegram Desktop / Web.
 Just remember to have access to contacts disabled for Telegram across all your devices.

 If you happen to know what you’re doing, it is well possible to sync up a specific contact list to Telegram.
 The general idea would be to create those contacts under a separate email account, disable contacts from other sources on your main device, sync up the contacts to Telegram, deny Telegram access to your contacts, and you’re good to go.
 This way you’ll have a contact list that can be used to sync with Telegram or any chat messaging or social media platform.
 It’s actually mostly the only way – and workaround – to manage which contacts you wish to sync up with a service, given the lack of ability to do so in most phone and tablet OS’s and apps to this day.
 In retrospect, the rise of smartphones has arguably resulted in consumers becoming less smart with regard to their personal data and use of computers, possibly due to the general appeal to convenience for carrying out tasks and ease-of-use in apps.
-Apparently, having settings to decide which groups of contacts to sync up with a service would be too confusing for the average smartphone user.
+Apparently, having controls for things like notifications or which groups of contacts to sync up with a service would be too confusing for the average smartphone user.
 Or is it?